Using or closing a road or footpath

 Occupying a road or footway

-A partial road closure with no obstruction to resident access, does not require a notice to local residents.
+A partial road closure with no obstruction to resident access does not require notice to be provided to local residents.

-- works are carried out overnight or on weekends.
+- works will be carried out overnight or on weekends.

 Companies need approval for a: